Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: Nonparametric Invariance Pursuit under SCMs

 \section{Nonparametric Invariance Pursuit under SCMs}

 The results in \cref{sec:fairnn} are for the problem \emph{nonparametric invariance pursuit} itself.
-In a population-level view, if there exists a ``maximum invariant set'' $S^\star$ satisfying simultaneously, then both $S^\star$ and induced $m^\star$ can be estimated well as if standard regression by the FAIR-NN estimator.
+In a population-level view, if there exists a ``maximum invariant set'' $S^\star$ satisfying simultaneously, then both $S^\star$ and the induced $m^\star$ can be estimated well as if standard regression by the FAIR-NN estimator.
 It is natural to ask

-We offer a clean yet general answer to the question under the SCM with arbitrary interventions (on $X$) setting.
-The short answer is: Yes, and it can be interpreted as the ``pragmatic direct causes''.
+We offer a general answer to the question under the SCM with arbitrary interventions (on $X$) setting.
+The short answer is: Yes, it can be interpreted as the ``pragmatic direct causes''.